 – The most straightforward way to make a higher ABV (Alcohol by Volume) mead is by adding more sugar to the initial must.
 Honey is the primary source of sugar in mead, so adding additional honey will increase the potential alcohol content.
 Keep in mind that different types of honey have different sugar concentrations, so choose a honey variety with a high sugar content.

-– It's important to calculate the sugar content accurately to prevent overloading the and causing fermentation issues.
+– It's important to calculate the sugar content accurately to prevent overloading the yeast and causing fermentation issues.
 A hydrometer can be used to measure the specific gravity of the must, allowing you to determine the potential alcohol content.

 – In some cases, it may be necessary to introduce the sugar in stages to avoid overwhelming the yeast and ensure a successful fermentation.
 This method can also help maintain a balanced and desirable flavor profile by allowing the yeast to work gradually.